nathanielschutte/repict/README.md

 - Contrast normalization
 - Luminance filter
 - Bump maps
+- Composite of 2 or more images (different composite modes)

 ## Misc....
 - Abstract CLI to C library for future use